bhimmetoglu/transport_new/README.md

 make name_of_the_code (e.g. make fermi_int)

+## Description of some scripts /src
+qpt_gen.py and gdiel.py are used for generating electron-phonon couplings along a given q-point grid for the formula based on Z* (Born effective charges).
+The main transport code can use the option lgfromZ = TRUE to use the output from these scripts.

 ## How to use the code
 A band structure calculated on a large number of k-points is necessary.
 One can either calculate the band structure self consistently on this large grid, or do a self-consistent calculation on a small grid and then perform a non-self-consistent field calculation for the larger grid.
 Below are the basic steps: